People's Liberation Army: Navy

 Until the early 1990s, the PLA Navy (PLAN) performed a subordinate role to the PLA Ground Force (PLAGF).
 Since then it has undergone rapid modernisation.
 The 300,000 strong PLAN is organized into three major fleets: the North Sea Fleet headquartered at Qingdao, the East Sea Fleet headquartered at Ningbo, and the South Sea Fleet headquartered in Zhanjiang.
 Each fleet consists of a number of surface ship, submarine, naval air force, coastal defence, and marine units.

 The navy includes a 25,000 strong Marine Corps (organised into seven brigades), a 18,000 strong Naval Aviation Force operating several hundred attack helicopters and fixed-wing aircraft.
 As part of its overall programme of naval modernisation, the PLAN is in the stage of developing a blue water navy.
 In November 2012, then Party General Secretary Hu Jintao reported to the CCP's 18th National Congress his desire to "enhance our capacity for exploiting marine resource and build China into a strong maritime power".
 According to the United States Department of Defense, the PLAN has numerically the largest navy in the world.
-The PLAN is led by Commander Dong Jun and Political Commissar Yuan Huazhi.
+The PLAN is led by Commander Hu Zhongming and Political Commissar is currently vacant.